AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 | ExtrapolationMode | SdsExtrapolationMode   | Optional    | No | Extrapolation setting of the type.
 For more information, see [Extrapolation](xref:sdsReadingData#extrapolation). |
 | Properties        | IList\<SdsTypeProperty\> | Required    | Yes, with limitations | List of SdsTypeProperty items.
 See [SdsTypeProperty](#sdstypeproperty) below.  |

-### Rules for the Type Identifier (SdsType.Id)
+### Rules for the SdsType Identifier (SdsType.Id)
 1. Is not case sensitive
 2. Cannot just be whitespace
 3. Cannot contain leading or trailing whitespace
 4. Cannot contain forward slash ("/")
 5. Can contain a maximum of 100 characters

-Type management using the .NET SDS client libraries methods is performed through ``ISdsMetadataService``.
+Type management using the SDS .NET client libraries methods is performed through ``ISdsMetadataService``.
 You can create ``ISdsMetadataService`` using one of the ``SdsService.GetMetadataService()`` factory methods.
 .NET libraries provide SdsTypeBuilder to help build SdsTypes from .NET types.
 SdsTypeBuilder is discussed in greater detail below.

 ## SdsTypeCode
-The SdsTypeCode is a numeric identifier used by the SDS to identify types.
+The SdsTypeCode is a numeric identifier used by the SDS to identify SdsTypes.
 A SdsTypeCode exists for every supported type.

-Atomic types, such as strings, floats and arrays, are defined entirely by the SdsTypeCode.
-Atomic types do not need other fields to define the type.
+Atomic types, such as strings, floats and arrays, are defined entirely by the SdsTypeCode and do not need other fields to define the type.

 Types that require additional definition, such as enums and objects, are identified using a generic SdsTypeCode, such as ByteEnum, Int32Enum, NullableInt32Enum, or Object, plus additional SdsTypeProperty fields.

 **Supported Types**
 The following types are supported and defined by the SdsTypeCode:

 Type                    | SdsTypeCode